KingdomKlyuch/sweet/README.md

-# This is a mockup version of website for a
+# This is a mockup of q website for a
 business.
 It is coded using JS, CSS and HTML.
 It implements query scrolling effects and modals.
 The landing page is very interactive and responsive.